Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 });
 </script>

-You got it again?
+Did you get it again?
 Yes?
 Good job!
 I knew you could do it!

 So, what about the canvas?